 Of course, in any job, ensuring you have the right skills is vital.
 Take the time to brush up on your data science, artificial intelligence, and software engineering know-how, and practice as much as possible.
 And don’t forget to network with other professionals in the field, too.

-If you want to learn more about a career as a machine learning engineer, sign up for this free, 5-day data analytics short course, or read the following articles:
+If you want to learn more about a career as a machine learning engineer, read the following articles: